 - Increased pain around the incision site

-for and when call.
-Know how to get help after office hours and on weekends and
+for and when you need to call.
+Know how to get help after office hours and on

 Arm care after lymph node removal